Neurocraft/neurocraft/README.md

 ![image](https://user-images.githubusercontent.com/429321/136833826-d945a76b-1829-4e20-b93e-7b2b9a859f3e.png)

-## Install and use Gephi
+## Install and use neurocraft

-Download and [Install](https://gephi.github.io/users/install/) Gephi on your computer.
+Download and [Install](https://neurocraft.github.io/users/install/) neurocraft on your computer.

-Get started with the [Quick Start](https://gephi.github.io/users/quick-start/) and follow the [Tutorials](https://gephi.github.io/users/).
-Load a sample [dataset](https://github.com/gephi/gephi/wiki/Datasets) and start to play with the data.
+Get started with the [Quick Start](https://github.com/Neurognostics/neurocraft/wiki/quick-start/) and follow the [Tutorials](https://github.com/Neurognostics/neurocraft/wiki/Tutorials/).
+Load a sample [dataset](https://github.com/Neurognostics/neurocraft/wiki/Datasets) and start to play with the data.

-If you run into any trouble or have questions consult our [forum](http://forum-gephi.org/).
+If you run into any trouble or have questions consult our [forum](https://neurocraft.talkyard.net/).

 ## Latest releases

 ### Stable

-- Latest stable release on [gephi.org](https://gephi.org/users/download/).
+- Latest stable release on [neurocraft.co.uk](https://www.neurocraft.co.uk/#download).

 ### Nightly builds